evgenys91/iot-data-simulator-docs/README.md

 Replaying dataset without modifying any parameters is not really useful use case, so let's **replay dataset with updated date/timestamp properties**.
 Go to *create session* screen, then:

    1. Upload dataset which has at least one date/timestamp property on *create definition* screen.
-Make sure that date/timestamp property type has been derived correctly and apply *schema* it.
+Make sure that date/timestamp property type has been derived correctly and apply *schema*.
 Dataset may look like the following:

     {"timestamp": 1517303155600, "id": 1 }